opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

 which houses Java classes that implement the REST controllers of the [Policy Engine module](../index.md), Java services to manage requests, and a client for interacting with a reachable OPA Server.

+Differently from the majority of ODM microservices, Policy Engine is a stateless component.
+It doesn't rely on a Database, and it doesn't have any kind of state, storage or cache.
+Every time the Policy Engine receives an evaluation request, it acts as *fire and forget*, including both the policy and the subject of the policy evaluation in the request for the OPA Server.
+Once the evaluation is done, it does not save any result, but simply returns the results to the caller.

 ![Policy-Engine-OPA-diagram](../../../../images/architecture/utility-plane/policy/adapters/policy_engine_opa_architecture.png)

 ### Relations